What puppy food is best for diarrhea?

 Now for something a little different (right before I smack you with the priciest food on this list), we have an option for those who want to avoid kibble.

-Tylee’s is a Chewy brand (which I just learned) of human-grade frozen food that requires no cooking and can be used alone or as a topper.
+Honest Kitchen’s human-grade dehydrated food requires no cooking and can be used alone or as a topper.

 Features & Pros